ryan258/fusion-chain--node/readme.md

 You can customize the demos by modifying:

 - The text to be summarized or analyzed
+- The story context and prompts for creative writing
 - The system prompts for each "model" or agent
 - The evaluation criteria in the `evaluator` function
 - The prompts used for each task